Water temperature in Blue Bay

 Minimum:

-As of now, in Blue Bay, the water temperature is 73.6°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 2.0°F higher than the average recorded on this particular day in recent years.
+As of now, in Blue Bay, the water temperature is 65.0°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 1.3°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to stay about the same.Recent sea temperature and forecast

-Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 73.3°F on 2022, while the historical minimum was 69.2°F on 2015.
+The maximum temperature recorded for this date was 65.8°F on 2019, while the historical minimum was 61.6°F on 2024.

 Daily water temperature in Blue Bay